sensible-hq/sensible-docs/readme-sync/v0/integrations/SDK quickstarts/quickstart-javascript.md

 #### Optional: understand extraction

 Navigate to https://app.sensible.so/editor/instruct/?d=sensible_instruct_basics&c=contract&g=contract to see how the extraction you just ran works in the Sensible app.
-You can add more field to the extraction configuration to extract more data:
+You can add more fields to the extraction configuration to extract more data:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/sdk_javascript_1.png)